-D.18 What is the efficiency of the underwater robot's collecting system?
+D.16 What is the efficiency of the underwater robot's collecting system?

-Eureka III delivers four metric tons every 3 hours.
-Eureka IV delivers 12 metric tons every 4 hours.
+Eureka III delivers four dry metric tons of nodules every 3.8 hours.
+Eureka IV delivers 12 dry metric tons.
+The breakdown of the mission time for Eureka III is as follows: